Wednesday 26 May

 Maru Nihoniho is the managing director, game producer and designer at Metia Interactive, an award-winning game development studio.
 She leads a team of developers that include artists and programmers.
 As well as designing and developing original IP she also produces 3rd party games across multiple platforms including PlayStation, iOS, Android, PC, Mac and other technologies such as Virtual Reality.

-Jacob Luamanuvae-Sua is a facial animator who works for WETA Digital in Wellington and has worked on many familiar animated faces you'll recognise from the movies including Golum from Lord of the Rings and Thanos from the Marvel Blockbuster 'Avengers'.
+Jacob Luamanuvae-Su'a is a senior facial animator who works for WETA Digital in Wellington and has worked on many familiar animated faces you'll recognise from the movies including Golum from Lord of the Rings and Thanos from the Marvel Blockbuster 'Avengers'.

 Johnson Mckay works with government, business and diverse communities to design creative solutions for a thriving Aotearoa.
 He is a passionate advocate for inclusive practises that bring together all New Zealanders to design an authentic Aotearoa together, where everyone has a voice and te reo Māori and Māori cultural perspectives enrich us all.